 #4 – All ribbons are the same

 Ribbons for thermal-transfer printers can be made of either wax, resin, or a mix of the two.
 Resin ribbons will provide you with the greatest protection against extreme temperatures, chemicals, and abrasion compared with either wax alone or a mix of the two.
-While full resin ribbons might cost slightly more, the higher price is well worth it for the improved printout quality.
+Resin ribbons provide more value because of their improved printout quality.

 #5 – Thermal-transfer labels will stick to anything